103-year-old celebrates 80 years of bowling: ‘Ed has bowled here forever’

 Berthold picked up bowling while serving as a bomber pilot during WWII.
 His flight crew was holed up for a month in Iceland, waiting on replacement parts, so they killed the time by bowling on ice.

-Berthold never imagining he’d still be knocking down pins 80 years later.
+Berthold never imagined he’d still be knocking down pins 80 years later.
 But he’s glad he’s been handed a generous share of extra frames.

 “If I keep this up, I have to start lifting weights or something,” he said.